-1.2 2.
-Are the topics that the group plans to address clear and relevant for the Grid research, development, industrial, implementation, and/or application user community?
+1.2 Are the topics that the group plans to address clear and relevant for the Grid research, development, industrial, implementation, and/or application user community?

-Replication being the main usage case scenario of INFOD, and Replication being present in almost all grid project requirements, the topics addressed by the INFOD WG are very much relevant for Grid research, industrial, implementation, development and user community.
+ID has been recognized as an important element of many use cases.
+Major examples are replication and dissemination of query results.
+ID is a core element of intra- and intercompany communication.
+Therefore, the topics addressed by the INFOD WG are very much relevant for Grid research, industrial, implementation, development and user community.

-3. Will the formation of the group foster (consensus-based) work that would not be 1.3 done otherwise?
+1.3 Will the formation of the group foster (consensus-based) work that would not be done otherwise?